Skip to main content

 Background

-The National Children’s Commissioner is conducting a project that investigates opportunities for reform of youth justice and related systems across Australia, based on evidence and the protection of human rights.
-The project will explore ways to reduce children’s involvement in crime, including through prevention and early intervention.
+In 2023-24, the National Children’s Commissioner conducted a project that investigated opportunities for reform of youth justice and related systems across Australia based on evidence and the protection of human rights.
+The project explored ways to reduce children’s involvement in crime, including through prevention and early intervention.

 Vulnerable children at the boundary of the criminal justice system